sailab-code/foveated_neural_computation/README.md

 Background Spurious correlations
 --------------------------------

-We provide the preprocessed data for this task in folder `data/task3`.
+We provide the [preprocessed data for this task at this  link](https://drive.google.com/file/d/1ARvf0SkA9a0K_s0KPKWDOi-QL9kVGrRd/view?usp=sharing) - please unzip the data in folder `data/task3`.
 The subfolder `original_preprocessed` contains the training data preprocessed into a resolution of 224x224 and the train/validation index (ratio validation size= 20% training size).
 The folder `original_foa_center` and `val_foa_center` contains the object center location for each  sample of the train and validation set (same filename as the ones in `original_preprocessed`).